Cordarrelle Patterson: 2019 season

-Patterson made his Bears debut in the season-opener against the Green Bay Packers.
-In the game, he rushed once for −2 yards and caught a three-yard reception as the Bears lost 10–3.
+Patterson made his Bears debut in the season-opener against the Packers, rushing once for −2 yards and caught a three-yard reception as the Bears lost 10–3.
 During Week 7 against the New Orleans Saints, Patterson recorded a 102-yard kickoff return for a touchdown in the 36–25 loss.

-In November, Patterson recorded 294 kickoff return yards on ten attempts and four tackles as a gunner on punts.
-For his performance, he was named NFC Special Teams Player of the Month for the second time in his career, while he was the first Bears player to win the award since Devin Hester in October 2011.
+In November, Patterson recorded 294 kickoff return yards on 10 attempts and four tackles as a gunner on punts.
+For his performance, Patterson was named NFC Special Teams Player of the Month for the second time in his career, while he was the first Bears player to win the award since Devin Hester in October 2011.

 On December 17, 2019, Patterson was voted into the 2020 Pro Bowl roster as a starter; at the time, he led the NFC in kickoff return average with 29.6 yards per return.
 At the end of the season, Patterson was named first-team All-Pro as a kick returner and second-team All-Pro as a special teamer.
 He finished the year with the NFL's most kick return yards (825), while his yards per return (29.5) led the NFC and was second in the league.
 Patterson's 29.9 kickoff return average was also the second-highest in Bears' franchise history behind Gale Sayers.

 2020 season

-During a Week 10 19–13 loss to his former team, the Minnesota Vikings on Monday Night Football, Patterson tied the NFL record for the most kickoff return touchdowns in a career when he returned the second half-opening kickoff for a 104-yard score that gave the Bears the lead.
+During a Week 10 19–13 loss to his former team, the Vikings, on Monday Night Football, Patterson tied the NFL record for the most kickoff return touchdowns in a career when he returned the second half opening kickoff for a 104-yard score that gave the Bears the lead.
 The touchdown also set the franchise record for the longest kickoff return in team history, surpassing Sayers' 103-yard score in 1967.

 On December 21, 2020, Patterson was named as an All-Pro to the Pro Bowl for the second consecutive season.
 At the time of the roster reveal, he led the league in kickoff returns (32) and yards per return (29.4).
 On the season, Patterson totaled the most rushing attempts and rushing yards in his career, at 64 attempts and 232 yards respectively.